-Home to about 330,000 people living on 190 islands, Maldives was among the world’s poorest countries just three decades ago.
-However, in 2011, the country earned middle-income status — mostly fueled by rich marine life and biodiversity along with a booming tourism industry.
-The island nation has also achieved notable improvements in health and education, with life expectancy of 77 years — compared to 79 in the United States — and a 97 percent literacy rate.
-Maldives has become a role model for other Muslim nations that are transitioning to democracies.
+Home to approximately 330,000 people, Maldives was among the world’s poorest countries just three decades ago.
+In 2011, fueled by rich marine life and biodiversity along with a booming tourism industry, the country earned middle-income status.
+The island nation has also achieved notable improvements in health and education, with life expectancy of 77 years and a 98 percent literacy rate.

-- Thanks to USAID interventions, a growing number of residents on two of the most populous islands have an increased sense of responsibility to protect the environment.
+- Thanks to USAID, a growing number of residents on one of the most populous islands have an increased sense of responsibility to protect their environment

 - Through training workshops and the development and distribution of the ‘Coral Reef Fish of the Maldives’ manual among private and public entities, USAID is making advancements in preserving the Maldives’ coral reef ecosystems

 - USAID helped establish a media monitoring unit that monitored elections in 2011